breuerfelix/breuerfelix.github.io/index.md

 console.log('Happy to know that you stumbled across my website :)');
 ```

-I am a 25 years old [Software Engineering Student](https://www.th-koeln.de) living in Cologne, Germany.
+I am a 25 years old [Computer Science Student](https://www.th-koeln.de) living in Cologne, Germany.

 After finishing my apprenticeship in Mechatronics at [Schwarze Robitec](https://www.schwarze-robitec.com),
-I spend some time working as a Software Engineer in different companies.
+I spend some time working as a Software Developer in different companies.
 Currently I work as a DevOps Engineer at [inovex](https://www.inovex.de) while studying.

 Trying out new technologies is one thing I love the most doing in my spare time.